localstack/docs/content/en/user-guide/tools/local-endpoint-injection/dns-server.md

 This will prepend this line in the resolv.conf file even after changes.

 {{< alert title="Note" color="success">}}
-Using this options, every DNS request is forwarded to LocalStack, which will forward queries it does not need to modify (in essence all but certain aws domains).
+Using these options, every DNS request is forwarded to LocalStack, which will forward queries it does not need to modify (in essence all but certain aws domains).
 LocalStack will not store or share any forwarded DNS requests, except maybe in the local logs on exceptions/in debug mode.
 {{< /alert >}}

+## DNS Rebind Protection

+If you rely on your local network's DNS, your router/DNS server might block requests due to the DNS Rebind Protection.
+This feature is enabled by default in pfSense, OPNSense, OpenWRT, AVM FritzBox, and potentially also other devices.
+Some of the vendors might allow upstream responses in the 127.0.0.0/8 range (like OpenWRT).

+You can check if your DNS setup works correctly by resolving a subdomain of `localhost.localstack.cloud`:
+{{< command "hl_lines=16">}}
+$ dig test.localhost.localstack.cloud

+; <<>> DiG 9.16.8-Ubuntu <<>> test.localhost.localstack.cloud
+;; global options: +cmd
+;; Got answer:
+;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 45150 ;; flags: qr rd ra; QUERY: 1, ANSWER: 2, AUTHORITY: 0, ADDITIONAL: 1

+;; OPT PSEUDOSECTION:
+; EDNS: version: 0, flags:; udp: 65494
+;; QUESTION SECTION:
+;test.localhost.localstack.cloud.
+IN	A

+;; ANSWER SECTION:
+test.localhost.localstack.cloud.
+10786 IN CNAME	localhost.localstack.cloud.
+localhost.localstack.cloud.
+389	IN	A	127.0.0.1

+;; Query time: 16 msec
+;; SERVER: 127.0.0.53#53(127.0.0.53)
+;; WHEN: Fr Jän 14 11:23:12 CET 2022
+;; MSG SIZE  rcvd: 90
+{{< /command >}}

+If the the DNS resolves the subdomain to your localhost (127.0.0.1), your setup is working.
+If not, please check the configuration of your router / DNS if the Rebind Protection is active or [enable the LocalStack DNS on your system]({{< ref "dns-server#system-dns-configuration" >}}).

 ## Customizing internal endpoint resolution